 Continue to monitor yourself for symptoms of COVID-19.
 If you notice symptoms, find a testing site near you right away and get tested.
 Students contact the Office of Student Life and Engagement.
 Employees contact Human Resources.

-Most classes at Ferrum have returned to in-person instruction with some protocols from our previous semesters remaining in effect for the Fall.
+Classes at Ferrum have returned to in-person instruction with some protocols from our previous semesters remaining in effect.
 Some classes will be offered online or in a hybrid format.
 Reasonable accommodations will be available for those who cannot attend in-person due to quarantine or isolation due to COVID-19.

 Key protocols: Face coverings while indoors and continued practice of social distancing.
 Face coverings are strongly recommended outdoors when social distancing is not feasible or realistic.